The SF 50 is the official form the government uses to determine your retirement eligibility and to calculate your federal retirement pension.

 I had a client retire after 32 years of federal service under CSRS.
 A few months after she retired, she got a letter from OPM.

 In the letter, OPM said that after reviewing her file, they found she only had 28 years of creditable service (instead of 32 years).
-She was not eligible to retire, her pension checks would stop (they actually hadn’t even started yet) and she was required to go back to work.
+The letter said she was not eligible to retire, her pension checks would stop (they actually hadn’t even started yet) and she was required to go back to work.

 She called me as soon as she got the letter.
 Fortunately, she had a copy of every SF-50 she had ever received.